Symplectic structure perturbations and continuity of symplectic invariants: Introduction

-Notice for any $t \in [0,1]$, $t$-boundary depth $\beta_t(\phi)$ is bounded from above by the Hofer norm of Hamiltonian function $||H||_H$ (by Corollary 3.5 in \cite{Ush11}).
-However the questions on realization and extension (directly to be over Novikov field $\Lambda^{\mathcal K, \Gamma_{\omega_i}}$) are naturally raised but our method in this paper seems not capable to answer this question either affirmatively or negatively.
-For continuity of $t$-boundary depth, we expect higher-dimensional persistent homology theory can provide a tool to answer this question. \\
+\begin{remark} Recall that boundary depth is defined from the standard Floer chain complex.
+In the general set-up, it is difficult to conclude any quantitative conclusion between two standard Floer chain complexes that are defined from different symplectic structures, so we can appeal to the variant Floer chain complex (\ref{Delta-Floer}) when comparing two boundary depths.
+For instance, one can define a $\Delta(\omega)$-parameterized boundary depth from (\ref{Delta-Floer}).
+However, our method and estimations are unable to give any positive or negative conclusion on its continuity. \end{remark}

-{\it (C) (Partial) symplectic quasi-state:} the method we provide in this paper can not apply to the discussion of continuity of (partial) symplectic quasi-state because we insist that our Hamiltonian function $H$ should be fixed when symplectic form is perturbed (or only finitely many Hamiltonian functions are involved).
-However, in general, we should not expect any continuity result for (partial) symplectic quasi-state.
-We illustrate this by the following easy example.
+Next, we want to say a few words on (partial) symplectic quasi-states.
+The method we used in this paper can't apply to study the continuity of (partial) symplectic quasi-states.
+The main reason is that in our discussion the Hamiltonian function $H$ should be fixed whenever a symplectic structure is perturbed.
+In general, one should not expect any continuity result for (partial) symplectic quasi-states.
+We illustrate this by the following easy example, similarly to Example \ref{ex2}.

-\begin{ex} Let $M = S^2$ with the standard area form $\omega_{st}$ located in the standard $xyz$-coordinate where the center of $S^2$ is the origin $(0, 0, 0)$.
-With this symplectic form, the standard equation $L := \{(x,y,z) \,| \, z = 0\}$ is a heavy subset (actually superheavy because it is a stem with respect to the standard height function on $S^2$).
-For any given $\ep>0$, let

-Take $H$ to be a time-independent Hamiltonian (not necessarily smooth \footnote{By Lipschitz property of partial symplectic quasi-state, we can extend the definition of (sub)heavy subset by using just continuous functions, see Section 4 in \cite{EP08}.}) supported on $S_{\ep}$ such that $H|_L = 1$ and $\omega_{st} (supp(H)) = \frac{1}{2} \omega_{st}(S^2)$.
-Let our perturbation 2-form $\alpha$ to be {\bf positively} supported on $S^2 \backslash S_{\ep}$.
-For any class $a \in QH_*(S^2)$, for any $\delta>0$, on the one hand, by definition of heavy subset,